chunzhu/word_embedding_asymmetric_similarities/README.md

 # Simplified perspective
 I am trying to see if you say a person is your best friend, can we safely assume you are his best friend too?
 (This is symmetrical similar)
-Or that it is possible that you say a person is your best friend but he doesnt see you as his best friend? ( this is assymmetrical similar)
+Or that it is possible that you say a person is your best friend but he doesnt see you as his best friend? ( this is asymmetrical similar)

 # What i did
 I built a script to do various calculations to observe the results that will help me better understand this similarity property in embeddings.
 Did some caching feature to speed up calculations